slaclab/paws/README.rst

 Before citing `paws`, it is of primary importance that you cite the authors of the original work that produced your results: this is almost certainly separate from the authors of `paws`.
-Citations for your specific operations might be found by in the `paws` documentation.
+Citations for your specific Operations should be found in the `paws` documentation.
 If you have trouble finding proper citations, please contact us at `paws-developers@slac.stanford.edu`, and we will do our best to help.